chen0040/spring-boot-spark-integration-demo/README.md

 Demo on how to integrate Spring and Apache spark

+# Features

+The current project contains the following features:

+* loading data from mariadb or mysql using spring-data-jpa
+* spring boot support
+* spark for big data analytics
+* hadoop integration
+* redis for publishing spark job progress
+* graphx from graph mining such as page rank
+* integration of both Java and Scala codes in a single code base
+* self-deployment of spark job into mesos-sphere and chronos

 # Database Configuration

 To use this project create a database named my_sga in your mysql database (make sure it is running at localhost:3306)